 Whitney also serves as co-founder and vice-chair of the board for the Eastern Congo Initiative, the first U.S. based advocacy and grant-making organization focused solely on working with and for the people of Eastern Congo.
 In this role, she oversees millions of dollars in grants to dozens of local Congolese community-based organizations, as well as a broad U.S. and international advocacy agenda to foster sound public policy for the DRC.

-Believing in the transformative power of storytelling to shape culture and history, Whitney founded SB Stories, where she helps bring historically underrepresented communities’ stories to life.
+Believing in the transformative power of storytelling to shape culture and history, Whitney founded Full Glow Creative, where she helps bring historically underrepresented communities’ stories to life.

 Our Team